All Products

 Document Center

-The StarRocks input component enables reading data from a StarRocks data source.
-When synchronizing data from a StarRocks data source to other destinations, it is necessary to configure the source read by the StarRocks input component before setting up the target data source for synchronization.
-This topic describes the configuration process for the StarRocks input component.
+The StarRocks input component retrieves data from StarRocks data sources.
+To synchronize data from a StarRocks data source to another data source, first configure the StarRocks data source that the input component reads from.
+Then, configure the destination data source for the synchronization.
+This topic describes how to configure the StarRocks input component.

 Prerequisites